Yu-Gi-Oh! Go Rush!!: Anime

 On December 17, 2021, TV Tokyo announced that Yu-Gi-Oh!
 Go Rush!! would premiere on April 3, 2022, on TV Tokyo and BS TV Tokyo, with key staff members from Yu-Gi-Oh!
 Sevens returning for their respective positions: Nobuhiro Kondo directed the series at Bridge, with Toshimitsu Takeuchi in charge of series' scripts, and Kazuko Tadano and Hiromi Matsushita designing the characters.
 The series ended with the 151st episode on March 30, 2025.
 For episodes 1-51, the first opening theme is "Shinkirō" (蜃気楼) (Mirage) by Frederic while the ending theme is "One Way" by Yūsuke Saeki.
-For episodes 52-102, the second opening theme is "Soul Galaxy" by BRADIO while the ending theme is "Cosmos" by Taichi Mukai.
-For episodes 103-151, the third opening theme is "Let's Duel!" (デュエルしようぜ！, Dyueru shiyou ze!) by Masayoshi Oishi while the ending theme is "STAR RUSH" (Sutā Rasshu) by Ayaka Nanase until episode 127, "STAR RUSH" was replaced with "It Won't Be Goodbye" (サヨナラにはならない, Sayonara ni wa Naranai) by Ayaka Nanase for episodes 128-150.
+For episodes 52–102, the second opening theme is "Soul Galaxy" by BRADIO while the ending theme is "Cosmos" by Taichi Mukai.
+For episodes 103–151, the third opening theme is "Let's Duel!" (デュエルしようぜ！, Dyueru shiyou ze!) by Masayoshi Oishi while the ending theme is "STAR RUSH" (Sutā Rasshu) by Ayaka Nanase until episode 127, "STAR RUSH" was replaced with "It Won't Be Goodbye" (サヨナラにはならない, Sayonara ni wa Naranai) by Ayaka Nanase for episodes 128–150.

 An edited English-language dub premiered in the United States on Disney XD on January 11, 2025.
+In the United Kingdom, the English dub of the first season was uploaded all at once on ITVX on December 8, 2025 and included 10 episodes that had yet to air in the United States.
+A month later, ITVX announced that they had acquired the rights for seasons two and three as well.
+Season two began on the service with 16 episodes released at once on August 11.
+Season 2 will begin airing in the United Stated in October.

 Manga

 On March 3, 2022, it was announced that Yu-Gi-Oh!
-Go Rush!! would be getting a manga in Saikyo Jump, written and illustrated by Sugita Naoya was released from April 4, 2022 to March 4, 2024.
+Go Rush!! would be getting a manga in Saikyo Jump, written and illustrated by Sugita Naoya was released from April 4, 2022, to March 4, 2024.